sailfishos-chum/main/README.md

 ### Asking for help

-If something is not clear or you become stuck in the process, feel free to ask for help via the IRC channel #sailfishos (you may contact `piggz` or `rinigus` there), the [Sailfish&nbsp;OS forum](https://forum.sailfishos.org/search?q=chum), or filing an [issue here at GitHub](https://github.com/sailfishos-chum/main/issues).
+If something is not clear or you become stuck in the process, feel free to ask for help via the IRC channel `#sailfishos` (you may contact `piggz` or `rinigus` there), the [Sailfish&nbsp;OS forum](https://forum.sailfishos.org/search?q=chum), or filing an [issue here at GitHub](https://github.com/sailfishos-chum/main/issues).

 For an OBS primer, see the [Getting Started with OBS](GettingStarted.md) document.

 You may also ask someone else to package some software for you.
 Just be aware that for this to work out, you might need to provide some incentive.

-### Submitting actively developed applications
+### Submitting actively maintained software

-If an application is already compiled at the Sailfish&nbsp;OS OBS, simply use the "Submit package" action for the application and all its dependencies, which are not yet available as part of the SailfishOS:Chum repository or Jolla's repositories.
+If a package is already compiled at the Sailfish&nbsp;OS OBS, simply use the "Submit package" action for the package and all its dependencies, which are not yet available as part of the SailfishOS:Chum repository or Jolla's RPM repositories.

 If you are not using the Sailfish&nbsp;OS OBS yet, you should obtain an account there by contacting the user `lbt` at the IRC channel #sailfishos and then configure your software package at the Sailfish&nbsp;OS OBS; alternatively you may ask the SailfishOS:Chum maintainers to add your software to the SailfishOS:Chum testing repository as a preliminary measure.

-For actively developed applications, it is expected that the source code is fetched from the main application repository where it is developed.
+For actively developed or maintained software for SFOS, it is expected that the source code is fetched from the software repository where it is developed.
-In contrast to the subsequent paragraph, no requests for forking a software as a project under the GitHub organization [sailfishos-chum](https://github.com/sailfishos-chum) are expected for actively developed applications.
+In contrast to the subsequent paragraph, no requests for forking a software as a project under the GitHub organisation [sailfishos-chum](https://github.com/sailfishos-chum) are expected for actively maintained software.

-### Submitting abandoned applications
+### Submitting abandoned software

-If an application has not been picked up by some other developer (please check thoroughly first), it is suggested to open [an issue at this repository](https://github.com/sailfishos-chum/main/issues) requesting to add that application as a project under the GitHub organization [sailfishos-chum](https://github.com/sailfishos-chum).
+If an application or other software for SFOS has not been picked up by some other developer (please check thoroughly first), it is suggested to open [an issue at this repository](https://github.com/sailfishos-chum/main/issues) requesting to add that software as a project under the GitHub organisation [sailfishos-chum](https://github.com/sailfishos-chum).
 The link to the original git repository at GitHub, GitLab or elsewhere must be included.

-The request will be evaluated and a fork of the application into the GitHub organization [sailfishos-chum](https://github.com/sailfishos-chum) might be created.
-If necessary the packaging scripts will be updated and ultimately the software might be added to the SailfishOS:Chum testing repository with the perspective of promotion to the SailfishOS:Chum main repository.
+The request will be evaluated and a fork of the software into the GitHub organisation [sailfishos-chum](https://github.com/sailfishos-chum) might be created.
+If necessary, the packaging scripts will be updated and ultimately the software might be added to the SailfishOS:Chum testing repository with the perspective of promotion to the SailfishOS:Chum main repository.

-### Submitting tools and libraries
+### Submitting third party software

-If you want to submit a tool or library, which is actively maintained as an upstream version (for example, Midnight Commander), it is suggested to request creating a repository at the GitHub organization [sailfishos-chum](https://github.com/sailfishos-chum) and adding it to the Sailfish&nbsp;OS OBS.
+If you want to submit software, which is actively maintained as an upstream version (for example, libraries or tools as Midnight Commander), it is suggested to request creating a repository at the GitHub organisation [sailfishos-chum](https://github.com/sailfishos-chum) and adding it to the Sailfish&nbsp;OS OBS.
 For that, open [an issue at this repository](https://github.com/sailfishos-chum/main/issues), the SailfishOS:Chum maintainers will create a source code repository for you in which you will be able to adapt and package the software as needed for Sailfish&nbsp;OS.

-If you already have a source code repository for adapting and packaging the software for Sailfish&nbsp;OS, it can be either forked by the GitHub organization [sailfishos-chum](https://github.com/sailfishos-chum) or, at your choice, transferred to this organization; alternatively you may follow the approach described for [actively developed applications](#submitting-actively-developed-applications).
+If you already have a source code repository for adapting and packaging the software for Sailfish&nbsp;OS, it can be either forked by the GitHub organisation [sailfishos-chum](https://github.com/sailfishos-chum) or, at your choice, transferred to this organisation; alternatively you may follow the approach described for [actively maintained software](#submitting-actively-maintained-software).

 For adapting and packaging the software for Sailfish&nbsp;OS, perferably use the scheme Jolla employs for [the majority of Sailfish&nbsp;OS packages](https://github.com/sailfishos): Add the upstream source code repository as a submodule and maintain your patches and packaging scripts in your downstream repository.